TanishqMinz/flask-validation-and-storage/README.md

 ## Description

 This is a simple attempt I made at using form validation and data storage.
-It uses Flask to run the webpage, with some validation (e.g., names must be only alphabets with no spaces).
-It then stores the first name, along with an email in the format 'firstname@email.com' in an SQLAlchemy database.
-When submitting a valid form, it takes the user to either a logged-in screen or an account-made screen, depending on whether the email with the same name exists in the database or not.
-You can also view the already created users names and email, update their names, and delete the users
+It uses Flask to run the webpage, using Flask-Login and Flask-WTForms for form validation and session management.
+The users details are stored in an SQLAlchemy database, with passwords stored in encrypted format for safety.
+It also features logout and delete functions, which are only available to a signed in user.
 ## Technologies Used

-- Regular Expressions
 - Flask
+- Flask-Login
+- Flask-WTForms
+- Flask-SQLAlchemy
+- Werkzeug.security
 - HTML
 - Tailwind CSS